 What can I do about anti-social behaviour?

-Try to sort out minor issues like noise nuisance yourself.
-Speaking to your neighbour is often the quickest and easiest way to solve problems.
+Minor issues like noise nuisance can often be resolved by speaking to your neighbours yourself – this is often the quickest and easiest way to solve problems.

-If the anti-social behaviour is on-going, please keep a accurate record of any incidents – dates, times and what happened.
+If the anti-social behaviour is on-going, please contact us using the details above.
+We’ll give you a diary sheet so you can keep an accurate record of any incidents – dates, times and what happened.
 This will help us collect evidence which we can use if we need to take the perpetrator to court.